ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/index.md

 ## Simple Cell Renderer Example

-The example below shows a simple cell renderer in action.
-It uses a cell renderer to render a hash (`#`) symbol for each medal won
+The example below shows a simple Cell Renderer in action.
+It uses a Cell Renderer to render a hash (`#`) symbol for each medal won
 (instead of the medal count), and the `MedalCellRenderer` defined in the code snippet above for the `Total` column:

 <grid-example title='Simple Cell Renderer' name='simple' type='mixed' options='{ "exampleHeight": 460 }'></grid-example>